geoffreybaird.com Elwood - Melbourne Australia Where's that? . CONTACT GEOFFREY

-WHAT THE HELL IS A MIDI-FILE ANYWAY?
+WHAT IS A MIDI FILE?

 A midi-file is not a 'recording' as such.

-To help you understand this, most are you will be familiar with the old pianola (Remember all that pedalling?)
+To help you understand this, most are you will be familiar with the old pianola (Remember all that pedaling?)
 A pianola is an instrument that can make sounds, but it needs someone / something to tell it which ones to make!
 The paper pianola roll with those little holes in it can't play music itself, but it contains the information to tell the piano what to do.

 This is what a midi file is.